Handover

 The challenge with this solution is that these spreadsheets are not living documents.
 They are updated and then emailed between the team and the client.
 It’s impossible to build links between datasets without risking broken links or requiring manual copy-pasting between tabs.

-A structured digital system can support connections between information sets.
+An FF&E database linked to the Revit model becomes a usable operations record after handoff.
 It can link door hardware to door types.
 It can associate equipment data with room locations.
 It can show how RFIs, submittals, and change orders shaped the final design.
 These systems act as organized information environments that connect drawings, specifications, and operational data.

 A structured system also supports clear deliverables.
 It can generate project status reports, FF&E catalogs, and Room Data Sheets.
 It can automate notifications and approvals.
 It can consolidate building history into a usable record.